charon25/DofusDamageOptimizer/README.md

 It can handle multiple stats pages, spells and spell sets, as well as multiple conditions for the damage computations, in order to give the most freedom possible.

 It runs on a Python 3 console (developed on 3.9.10, probably work for older versions) and does not require any external package.
+However, if the [tqdm](https://pypi.org/project/tqdm/) package is installed, it will be used for some progress bars.
 So to run it, just use `python main.py` in the python scripts folder.

 ## TODO